freshuno/Video-Object-Segmentation/README.md

 python test_mask_deeplabv3.py <data/frames/file>
 ```

-For example results will be saved in:
+Example results will be saved in:
 ```
 results/<model>/file/
 ```

 MiVOS model:

 a) getting all the required models: